Alabama Public Radio: APR stations

 WLJS-FM (91.9 FM), the student-operated station of Jacksonville State University which broadcasts to eastern central Alabama, simulcasts the first hour of classical music on APR each weekday.
 No other affiliations, either in personnel or in programming, exist between the two entities.

 Translators

 In addition to the full-power stations, Alabama Public Radio relays its signal via a low-powered translator to widen its broadcast area.
-The translator station was transferred to Edgewater Broadcasting, Inc under the authority of Summit Media and is a translator of WENN-AM 1320, with an effective radiated power of 35 watts at a height above ground level of 846 feet.
+The translator station was transferred to Edgewater Broadcasting, Inc under the authority of Summit Media and is a translator of WENN-AM 1320, with an effective radiated power of 35 W at a height above ground level of 846 feet.
 Also, the WQPR signal has a translator (W264AI) that covers the Huntsville-Decatur market on 100.7 FM.
 The area also has two other public stations, WLRH and WJAB.